tylerfanelli/enhancements/107-tee-boot-attestation.md

 How will security be reviewed and by whom?
 -->

-Keylime will store a TEE attestation key used to encrypt initial vTPM state for all encrypted guests attesting with the server.
+Keylime will store a TEE attestation key used to encrypt initial vTPM state encryption key for all encrypted guests attesting with the server.
 If this key is leaked, all of the images could potentially be decrypted and secrets can be leaked.

 ## Design Details